This Is Not Your Father's Links Page

 Miscellaneous

 The Dysfunctiona1 Fami1y Circus.
 Probably the single funniest cooperative web project ever made, the DFC took cartoons from the horribly saccharine and unfunny Fami1y Circus comic strip, removed the original captions, and allowed viewers to suggest their own.
 Editors winnowed the results to the funniest only, at least in their opinion.
 Fortunately their instincts were mostly good, if "sick" "twisted" and "insanely funny" are good.
 WARNING: If you are easily offended, don't go here.
 I mean it.
 There's stuff here to offend almost anybody.
 YOU HAVE BEEN WARNED.
 Incidentally, lawyers stopped the DFC and forced the removal of the archives from the original site.
 A copy of the archives later popped up on another site, and later disappeared from there too; I don't know, maybe the lawyers found it.
 Recently I found yet another set of archives at the link above.
+And then it disappeared, and I found yet another.
 If that goes, I'll keep looking for new ones and will link to them when I find them.
-However, if you like the DFC archives as much as I do, you may want to download the whole website while you can and store it on your local hard drive.
-There's a great little program called SiteSnagger that allows you to do this.
-PC-Magazine requires you to register with them in order to download software, but I found a source for SiteSnagger that's not as nosy.
-One odd thing about SiteSnagger: it captures sites quite nicely, but those sites don't transfer easily.
-In other words, you could download this site (for example) to your hard drive, but if you were to then burn the downloaded files and graphics to a CD-ROM (for example) or a different folder, the images might not display from the new location—and possibly nothing would display.
-I suspect the program uses location-specific HREFs, rather than simply using filenames.
+However, the currently-linked site has a full downloadable archive.

 Space Moose.
 If the sick, sick humor of the DFC appeals to your sense of humor, I'd recommend looking at Space Moose, too.
 A remarkably twisted and funny comic strip indeed.
 Interesting story: I sort of saved this site.
 That is, I used SiteSnagger to capture a copy, and when the strip went dark in 2003, my copy was used by someone else to put up this archival version.
 It's not perfect—my snag was screwed up a bit—and I just noticed that the two-part strips are all missing, but that can be corrected.
 Incidentally, I suppose there's a chance that someday the main site will go up again.
-For future reference, the URL is http://www.spacemoose.com.
+But I really, really doubt it.

 Bored?
 Looking for something fun online? alt.humor.best-of-usenet is always good for a laugh.
 I used to send quite a few things there.